AntaresSimulatorTeam/antares_data_collection/README.md

 ## Specific tests
 Use `ruff` to check and format your code :
   - `tox -e lint`
+  - these tests execute an internal script to check/put an header on scripts/tests

 Use `mypy` to check Typechecking :
   - `tox -e type`